 An important question of cell biology are the limitations in cell proliferation of different cell types.
 These limitations determine size and proportions of adult organs, and the ability to regenerate.
 Beta cells and the cells of the pancreas have a low ability to regenerate, while stem cells have unlimited regenerative potential.
 What determines these differences, and how can they be exploited for therapeutic use?
 An important goal of these studies are to develop cell therapies for diabetes.
-We are now able to generate stem cells from a patient with diabetes.
-This might allow the treatment of diabetes with the patient's own cells.
+We are now able to generate stem cells from a patient with diabetes, correct a gene, and show that these cells produce and secrete insulin when needed.
+This should allow the treatment of diabetes with the patient's own cells.

 Genome stability during cell type transitions

 We are using somatic cell reprogramming to address a fundamental question of cellular biology.
 What keeps cells within a specific differentiated state?
 Our studies identify an important role of genome instability and the cell cycle as the primary obstacle to induced cell type transitions.
 The origin and type of damage, as well as the repair pathways required to fix the damage are not entirely known.
 We are studying reprogramming mechanisms in two experimental systems, somatic cell nuclear transfer and induced pluripotency.

 We have an extensive list of various diabetes and control cell lines available in our cell line repository.
 Please see the Cell Line Repository Tab if you are interested in working with any of our cell lines.

 If you have questions about our research, or would like to learn more, please consult the cell line repository page.